starsbeyond/beyond-the-frontiers/README.md

 ### General
 In general, gameplay consists of conflicts between the warring factions on a number of contested worlds.

+### Genres
+The game will display characteristics of RTS, FPS with elements of RPG and MMO.

 ### Classes of players
 #### Commanders
 *Commanders* are players who control the faction armies.
 They are responsible for a strategic planning.
 One army would typically have multiple commanders each occupied with a specific role.